-Can you describe your research to a lay audience in only three minutes with just one static slide?
-The 3 Minute Thesis Competition is the opportunity to try!
-Register to compete to win up to $500 and a trip to the regional competition in Birmingham, Alabama!
+Could you describe your research to a lay audience in only three minutes with just one static slide?
+The 3-Minute Thesis Competition is the opportunity to try!

 CGL GRAD Courses